rnelsonchem/gcmstools/docs/appendA.rst

     folder1$> pwd
     /home/username/folder1

-The second command here moved active directory to the folder *folder1*.
+The second command here moved active directory to the folder called *folder1*.
 There are also a few special directory shortcuts:

 * ``~`` This refers to the home directory.
 * ``..`` (Double dot) This refers to the parent directory of the current